Caring for you as we would for ourselves

 Symptoms of Osteoarthritis of the Shoulder

 Osteoarthritis of the Shoulder is characterized by pain that initially occurs only when the joint is used, but later becomes nearly permanent.
 Loss of mobility, pain, and crackling in the joint are the main symptoms experienced by people with osteoarthritis of the shoulder.
 Over time, this functional discomfort may considerably affect quality of life and represent a serious handicap in everyday life.
+Omarthrosis is most common as part of natural ageing, but it can also develop following trauma or other joint pathology.

 Causes of Osteoarthritis of the Shoulder